What is portable long service leave?

 - is employed to carry-out construction work in the Northern Territory;

-- is not working in an administrative, clerical, managerial or professional capacity; and
+- is not working in an administrative, clerical, managerial or professional capacity.

 What is construction work?

-For the purpose of this Scheme, construction work includes commercial, domestic, industrial and civil construction work.
-Construction work covers workers performing repair, maintenance, extension and demolition work.
+For the purposes of the Scheme, construction work includes commercial, domestic, industrial and civil construction, and covers (among other things) reclamation, earthmoving, landscaping, repair, maintenance, extension and demolition work.

 What is qualifying service?